hyosung11/Launch-School/Courses/JS101/Lesson-1-Preparations/lesson-1_quiz-1.md

 Discussion

 * BitBucket, GitLab (and others) are alternatives to GitHub, but Git itself is distinct from these services.
 * Git and GitHub are both used for FOSS and commercial software.
 * Both Git and GitHub allow branching and merging.

 ## Question 2

 When should you nest Git repositories?

-Your Answer
+Your Answer === correct

 - [ ] A. Only when directed to by the course material.

-- [ ]B. Only if the two repositories are for related topics.
+- [ ] B. Only if the two repositories are for related topics.

 - [x] C. You should not nest Git repositories.